(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Asking about high-fiber foods

 Eating may also be challenging at first.
 Try to eat small amounts of food several times a day, but avoid foods that typically cause gas, loose stools or constipation.
-You are also encouraged to remain well-hydrated throughout the day.
+The patient is also encouraged to remain well-hydrated throughout the day.

 • Vomiting